 Well, for one thing, it is incredibly lightweight – particularly if you take its size into consideration.
 This is what makes it the perfect backpacks for all kinds of outdoor adventures – hiking, camping, trekking and many others.

 So, if you are in need of a high quality backpack that is incredibly light but also incredibly sturdy, then look no further.
 This is probably the best thing you can get at the moment.
-To find out exactly why, join me in this detailed review of the Osprey Levity backpack!
+To find out exactly why, join me in this detailed Osprey Levity review!

 The Levity is available in 2 versions, the 45 and 60.
 These numbers reflect the respective capacities of the backpack, so you can already get an idea of just how much stuff you can fit inside them.